Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 ### Conceptual workshops and activities

 While _most_ work students are doing should highlight _practical applications_ of the concepts, sometimes code isn't the best way to engage.
-For non-code based work, please see the [workshop outline template](content-templates/workshop-outline-template.md) that structures what we should include in workshops or activities.
+For non-code based work, please see the [workshop template](content-templates/slides/workshop-template-slides.md) that structures what we should include in workshops or activities.
 This should be included in the [./assets/Materials-Downloads/<the correct module>/<source>](./assets/Materials-Downloads/) directory for distribution to students.